 Dutch Crocus grow best in cool to temperate climates as they love a cold winter.
 They look good in rockeries, beds and pots.
 A planting in a lawn area, such as beneath a deciduous tree will really create a wow factor.
 For this type of planting we think they look best when planted in little groups – three to a hole makes a nice display – you can add other small bulbs such as mini daffs, Muscari or Galanthus too.
 Thankfully the lawn does not grow very fast at that time of year and, because the foliage takes around five weeks to fade and you shouldn't mow it until it dies back.
 We mow a border around our patch which makes the whole thing appear like a feature as they fade.

-Did you know, bees sometimes use Crocus flowers for over night stays?
-They bed down in the pollen rich flowers which close at dusk, and when they reopen at dawn, the pollen rich, well rested bee will emerge ready to start the day.
+Did you know, bees sometimes use Crocus flowers for overnight stays?
+They bed down in the pollen rich flowers which close at dusk, and when they reopen at dawn, the pollen laden, well rested bee will emerge ready to start the day.

 We advise you protect new growth from slugs and snails and to fertilise annually in winter/spring.

 Dutch Crocus Collection, five of each variety, separately labelled.
 Includes Flower Record, Mammoth, Pickwick, Grand Maitre and Jean D’Arc.